KiandaBPM/docs/content/docs/platform/rules/workflow/start-a-process.md

 - A **text box** field which can be hidden, to hold your **target process ID** if you wish **to update an existing process**.
 To learn more about text box field go to [Text box control](/docs/platform/controls/input/textbox/).

-- **Predefined partners** set up in the [Invite partners](/docs/platform/b2b-portals/partner-profile/) section of Kianda if you wish to execute rules related to partner processes.
+- **Predefined partners** must be set up in the [Invite partners](/docs/platform/b2b-portals/partner-profile/) section of Kianda if you wish to execute rules related to partner processes. **Process security must be enabled** in the target process to allow your process to interact with it.
+Go to [Process security](/docs/security/process-level-security/#process-security-settings) to see where this checkbox is.

 ## How to get started